Proposed plan would see nuclear waste shipped on Highway 401 to Ontario starting in 2040 | CBC News

 Currently, scientists are studying the ancient bedrock below both communities to determine whether the geology is right for a deep geologic repository, a $23-billion crypt as deep as the CN Tower is tall, in which Canada could seal away its entire stockpile of nuclear waste for eons.

 The selection of a site is expected in 2023.
-Once chosen, the host community would start to receive up to 30,000 shipments of nuclear waste over four decades, which translates into an average of 654 shipments per year or almost two shipments per day.
+Once chosen, the host community would start to receive up to 30,000 shipments of nuclear waste over four decades, starting in the 2040s, which translates into an average of 654 shipments per year or almost two shipments per day.

 Travel would involve rail, highway, streets